 Hot Cocoa Pie Filling

-- Place egg yolks in a small bowl.
+- About 30 minutes into the crust freezing, place egg yolks in a small bowl.

 - Combine sugar, cornstarch, and hot cocoa in a medium saucepan.
 Add water.